campbellelinker/campbelllinker/_pages/academic.md

 # Academic Resources
 ## Writing

 Writing for psychology can be a challenge for some undergraduates as most students have not taken college-level psychology courses before.
-Using APA style and writing for science in general is different from other fields, so it's not uncommon to struggle with these assignments.

 ### Structure for research paper
 {% include figure popup=true image_path="/assets/images/hourglass.jpg" %}

 ### APA citation style
-In psychology, APA is the most commonly used citation style and is likely expected in your coursework unless specified otherwise.
+In psychology, **APA 7** is the most commonly used citation style and is likely expected in your coursework unless specified otherwise.

-APA 7 is the most recent edition of this style and is different from other writing styles like MLA or Chicago. **It is important to know the differences to avoid plagarism.**

 {% include figure popup=true image_path="/assets/images/article.jpg" %}